Pot-de-fer: Historical uses and mentions

 The pot-de-fer was first depicted in a manuscript, De officiis regum of 1326, by Walter de Millimete, an illuminated manuscript of 1327 that was presented to Edward III upon his accession to the English throne.
 The manuscript shows a large vase lying on a table, with an armored man behind it holding a rudimentary linstock near the bottom (in this case the linstock would have held a red-hot wire, heated in a brazier, rather than a slow match).
 A bolt, called a garrot, protrudes from the muzzle.
 Although illustrated in the treatise, no explanation or description was given.

+The first confirmed usage of a pot-de-fer in Germany was during the Eltz Feud between 1331 and 1337 at a siege of Eltz Castle.

 The pot-de-fer was used by the French in the Hundred Years' War in a raid on Southampton and in battles in Périgord, Cambrai, and Quesnoy.
 They may also have been used against the Scottish by the English.

 An early reference to the name in French is as pot de fer a traire garros (an iron jug for throwing arrows).
 Such a 'pot de fer' had a bottle shape, which may have suggested its name.